Vandalism at Azzun

 They contacted the DCO, asking that the gate again be opened at noon as well, but didn’t get an answer.
 They submitted a complaint to the Red Cross.
 They asked us to help.

 The location of the fence and the gate.
 Most of the agricultural land is on the other side of the fence.
-They grow olives, almond, grain and vegetables requiring daily attention.
+They grow olives, almonds, grain and vegetables requiring daily attention.
 The fence (and the settlements of Alfei Menashe and Giv’at Tal) cut off the routes they’d always used to their lands, as well as to Qalqilya and other villages.
 The agricultural gate is located far from the lands of many residents.
 They can be reached on foot, or with donkey carts, but they have traverse 400 meters of rocky hills passable only on foot, and have to carry everything on their backs.
 During the olive harvest, some people got permits to use the security road.

 Permits: Like residents of other villages, only the oldest inhabitants receive permits to work the lands beyond the fence.
 Children 14 and younger are included in their father’s permit.
 Those aged 30-40 are always “refused by the GSS or police.”
 The problem, as in many Palestinian villages, is that the lands aren’t registered in the tabu (land registry).
 And if someone’s land isn’t registered, he’ll never get a permit to go through the gates.
 But even those who have the longed-for permit can’t relax – they’re harassed, made to go hither and yon.
 The permit doesn’t take into consideration where the lands are located.
-The famers have to trudge long distances.
+The farmers have to trudge long distances.
 The soldiers are punctilious about every jot and tittle in the permit – if your permit is for the Eliyahu gate, that’s the only place you can cross.
-A person with two plots of land must decide which to cultivate, because he won’t be given two permits.
+A person with two plots of land must decide which to cultivate because he won’t be given two permits.
 Those with permits work the land of those without, for a price.

 In addition to lands expropriated in the past, more are in danger.
 They contacted the Palestinian Authority about it.

 Water: They have wells on the lands beyond the fence that they use for irrigation and for the few remaining sheep.
-Children of settler throw garbage into the wells and pollute them.
+Children of settlers throw garbage into the wells and pollute them.
 The residents of Khirbet Asala wanted to repair the wells with the assistance of the Red Cross, but the army didn’t allow them to bring construction material through the checkpoint.

-Settlers from Alfei Menashe chase village children from lands near the settlement by setting dogs on them, and chase the Palestinians from the wells.
+Settlers from Alfei Menashe chase village children from lands near the settlement by setting dogs on them and chase the Palestinians from the wells.
 Guards from the Giv’at Tal settlement don’t allow farmers to reach their lands.
 In the past, settlers set fire to grazing land, burned olive trees and prevented residents of Asala from extinguishing the fires.
 They say they also had to chase off wild animals.

 Before the fence was built they didn’t have problems with water in their fields.
 They’d bring water with tractors.